hada0/warships/README.txt

 Struct "SHIP" and ENUM types for each state.

-Update: Change the struct SHIP to a Node struct which can also be a
+Update: Change the struct SHIP to a node struct which can also be a